jaidenpopowski/WinViz/README.md

 `match_ids.csv` contains all tournament & match ids from each BBL game up to the end of BBL|12.

-`winviz.csv` contains the data from each BBL match for download purposes.
+`winviz.rds` contains the data from each BBL match for download purposes.